|

 What does it eat?
 The hermit crab

-is a scavenger and may even go far inland to forage.
-Sometimes, many
+is a scavenger and also eats plants.
+It may go far inland to forage.

-are seen at night near the visitors' huts on our offshore islands.
+Sometimes, many are seen at night near the visitors' huts on our offshore

 Shells not enough?
 Often, those